Bloomington brewery begins 'no tipping' policy

 They also don't have to work weekends to get the most cash from tipping customers.

-Server and bartender Carrie Burnett says the change has made a real difference in her work-life balance.
+Server and bartender Carrie Burnett said the change has made a real difference in her work-life balance.

-"I have two kids and a family so being able to do stuff on Friday and Saturday nights and not have to always block that off for my workdays has been super helpful," Burnett said.
+"I have two kids and a family, so being able to do stuff on Friday and Saturday nights and not have to always block that off for my workdays has been super helpful," Burnett said.

 Plus, paychecks are no longer at the mercy of customers and servers don't have to tolerate customer harassment to earn a tip.

 "Sexual harassment in the restaurant industry, in the brewing industry from customers is insane," Cummings said.
 "70% of the sexual harassment claims that are brought every year are from the restaurant industry.
-We are now empowering our staff to stand up for themselves and say 'hey that's not ok' and they don't have to worry about their pay being affected.
+We are now empowering our staff to stand up for themselves and say 'Hey, that's not OK' and they don't have to worry about their pay being affected.
 Again, tips do not provide better service.
 Tips do not correct poor service.
 Tips very simply say everything about the person tipping and nothing about the employee."

 With no tipping and to give his workers better pay, Switchyard customers are charged more on the menu.